Low-Frequency Noise Performance of Microstrip-Coupled Lumped-Element Aluminum KIDs using Hydrogenated Amorphous Silicon Parallel-Plate Capacitors for NEW-MUSIC: Introduction

-To address this need, we have been developing Al/a-Si:H microstripline-coupled, parallel-plate capacitor, lumped-element KIDs (MS-PPC-LEKIDs)~\cite{newmusic_spie2014_ji, newmusic_ltd19_shu, newmusic_ltd20_martin, SPIE}.
+To address \mrep{these challenges}, we have been developing \mrep{a }microstripline-coupled, parallel-plate capacitor, lumped-element KID (MS-PPC-LEKID) \mrep{design using aluminum and hydrogenated amorphous silicon (a-Si:H)}~\cite{newmusic_spie2014_ji, newmusic_ltd19_shu, newmusic_ltd20_martin, SPIE}, \brep{a schematic of which} \mrep{is shown in Fig.~}\ref{fig:kid_design}.
 In this unique KID architecture, a microstripline capacitively couples millimeter/submillimeter waves to an Al KID inductor that sits above a Nb ground plane, providing shielding against direct absorption.
-The KID incorporates a parallel-plate capacitor (PPC) that is both compact and has inherently low susceptibility to direct absorption.
+The KID incorporates a PPC\mrep{.
+PPCs are inherently }compact\mrep{.
+Our implementation integrates the PPC with a ground plane so it }has inherently low susceptibility to direct absorption\mrep{\ (see\mbox{\cite{SPIE}} for details)}.

-This architecture requires a dielectric film that has low THz loss for the microstripline and low GHz loss and noise for incorporation into the KID PPC. \cite{defrance-c, defrance} have shown that deposited hydrogenated amorphous silicon (a-Si:H) dielectric can provide loss and TLS noise performance for GHz resonators comparable to that of IDCs, but TLS noise measurements to date have only been in the 0.1-10~kHz modulation frequency regime and have been done using Nb superconducting resonators, leaving unproven the performance of a-Si:H PPCs for KID astronomical detectors.
+This architecture requires a dielectric film that has low THz loss for the microstripline and low GHz loss and noise for incorporation into the KID PPC. \cite{defrance-c, defrance, SRON-Hahnle,SRON-Buijtendorp} have shown that deposited hydrogenated amorphous silicon (a-Si:H) dielectric can provide loss and TLS noise performance for GHz resonators comparable to that of IDCs, but TLS noise measurements to date have only been in the 0.1-10~kHz modulation frequency regime and have been done using Nb superconducting resonators, leaving un\mrep{tested} the performance of a-Si:H PPCs for KID astronomical detectors.

-In this paper, we characterize the low-frequency noise performance of Al/a-Si:H MS-PPC-LEKIDs, showing they are generation-recombination- or photon-noise limited under dark and optical operation, respectively, down to 0.1 Hz.
-These measurements demonstrate this KID architecture is stable down to modulation frequencies relevant for astronomical observations (for example corresponding to 5$^\circ$ on the sky at a scan speed of 0.5$^\circ$/s) and set limits on the TLS noise of our a-Si:H material to much lower frequency than has been explored before.
+In this paper, we characterize the low-frequency noise performance of \mrep{this }Al/a-Si:H MS-PPC-LEKID\mrep{\ design}\brep{.
+These measurements demonstrate this KID architecture is stable down to modulation frequencies relevant for astronomical observations (\mrep{\textit{e.g.},} corresponding to 5$^\circ$ on the sky at a scan speed of 0.5$^\circ$/s), set limits on the TLS noise of our a-Si:H material} \mrep{at lower frequencies than previously explored, and can be extrapolated to optical operating conditions to project that Al/a-Si:H MS-PPC-LEKIDs will have sensitivity limited only by photon and quasiparticle statistics down to tenths of a Hz.}